-Health promotion, a relatively new discipline which is freshly emerging globally with a great interest.
+Health promotion is a relatively new discipline, which has begun to spread globally only recently.
 It deals with practical implementation of a set of core principles and approaches of demonstrated effectiveness in changing behavior to improve the wellbeing of individuals, communities or groups and society at large.
-Rajarata University is so far the only institute in South Asia that offers a BSc degree course in health promotion.
-The B.Sc. and B.Sc.
-Honours in Health Promotion degree programmes were introduced to Faculty of Applied Sciences in 2006 under the Department of Biological Sciences and the Department of Health Promotion was established as a separate department in 2018.
-Approximately two-thirds of the course units of the B.Sc.
-In Health Promotion degree program consists of theory modules and the remainder is spent on fieldwork.
+Rajarata University is so far the only institute in Sri Lanka (and all of South Asia) that offers a BSc degree programme in health promotion.

+The BSc and BSc Honours in Health Promotion degree programmes were introduced to Faculty of Applied Sciences in 2006 under the Department of Biological Sciences and the Department of Health Promotion was established as a separate department in 2018.
+Approximately two-thirds of the course units of the BSc in Health Promotion degree program consists of theory modules and the remainder is spent on field practical placement.
 The theoretical components of the health promotion program are interdisciplinary and provide a broad-based understanding of promoting health in real-life settings.
 For the Honours degree, students additionally engage in an individual health promotion project comprising approximately half of the credit weightage of the fourth year.